amaglamatedclyde/tidy_data_class_project/CodeBook.md

 The final variable names for the summary_table are listed below.
 These were derived in the following manner:

 * A subset of the original variables from the UCI HAR Dataset was created by selecting all variables with mean, mean() and std() in the variable names.
-* The names were prepended by "meanof" to indicate that the operations on the dataset produced a summary table by calculating the mean of each variable in the subset.
+* The existing names were prepended by "meanof" to indicate that the operations on the dataset produced a summary table by calculating the mean of each variable in the subset for each activity across the 30 test subjects.
 * In accordance with best practices for R variable names, the variables were converted to lower case and all of the following characters were removed: ._()

 ###Final Variable Names